 Let’s move to another feature, patina.
 Patina can either form due to discoloration of paint due to age or exposure to various factors like sunlight, smoke, dust etcetera.

 So, we’re talking about discoloration or residue, or both.
-Here are two examples of dials with patina:
+Here is an example of a dial with patina:

-As you can see, the fonts are crisp, the minute tracks are correctly applied, and the black paint has slightly faded.
+As you can see, the font is crisp, the minute track is correctly applied, and the black paint has slightly faded.

-The lighter area in the center of both dials suggests, that the dials were originally silver.
+The lighter areas in the dial suggest that the dial was originally silver.

 Is patina a guarantee of authenticity?
 Absolutely not.

-Now, of course, there are dials which have been repainted, but they represent the “champions league” of redials.
+Now, of course, there are dials that have been repainted, but they represent the “champions league” of redials.
 Here’s an example:

 From this one, we can immediately learn three things: